|Homepage:||Click to visit|

 No prior experience required

-Think this program is just for science students?
+Think this program is just for environmental studies students?
 Think again!
 This program integrates natural and social sciences within a social justice framework and no course prerequisites are required.

 This program is open to any undergraduate students currently enrolled in a US college or university who have completed their first year of college and maintain a GPA of 2.0 or higher on a 4.0 scale, although any applicant with a GPA between 2.0 and 2.5 will receive additional review.
 Prospective students are encouraged to contact email@example.com with any other eligibility questions.